omaray/usability/README.md

 If you need support for other Google APIs, please check out the [Google APIs Client Library for PHP](https://github.com/google/google-api-php-client).

 ## Quick Start
-In order to use any of our libraries, you first need to take the following steps:
+In order to use any of our libraries, you first need to go through the following steps:

 * [Select or create a Cloud Platform project](https://console.cloud.google.com/project).
 * [Enable billing for your project](https://support.google.com/cloud/answer/6293499#enable-billing).
 * [Enable the API you'll want to use](https://console.cloud.google.com/apis/library) (e.g. Vision API or Datastore API).
 * [Setup Authentication]()

-Once these steps are done, we recommend you install the individual packages that you need.
-For instance, to use the Vision API you need to install the following package:
+Once these steps are done, you can install the package for the API you need.
+For instance, to use the Cloud Vision API you need to install the following package:

 ```sh
 $ composer require google/cloud-vision
 ```

 From there, you can then start using the client.
-Please see lower in this page for code examples to get you started or look at the README of each API in a subfolder of this repo.
+Please see lower in this page for code examples to get you started or look at the README of each API located in a subfolder of this repo.

 #### The google/cloud meta-package
 We also provide a meta-package, `google/cloud`, which provides access to all of the individual APIs at once: